SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

-Specifically, Bhattacharya et al.~\cite{bhattacharya2016curious} are the first to induce a single bit flip fault in the secret exponent of RSA public key exponentiation in the \texttt{GNU-MP} big integer library.
-Based on a faulty digital signature generated by the faulty key, they can leak the secret exponent.
+\mypara{Targeting cryptographic algorithm} {RSA, as a public-key cryptosystem, is one of the most widely used asymmetric cryptography algorithms and has been the attack target for three rowhammer attacks.} Specifically, Bhattacharya et al.~\cite{bhattacharya2016curious} manage to induce a single bit flip fault in the secret exponent of RSA public key exponentiation in the \texttt{GNU-MP} big integer library.
 Similarly, JackHammer~\cite{weissman2019jackhammer} induces bit flip faults in the \texttt{WolfSSL} RSA implementation, resulting in faulty signatures.
-We note that JackHammer mounts the first attack originating from an Accelerator Functional Unit (AFU) implemented in Field Programmable Gate Array (FPGA) logic.
 RAMBleed~\cite{kwong2020rambleed} is the first attack that uses rowhammer-induced bit flips as a read primitive to break inter-process isolation and leak an RSA key from the OpenSSH daemon.

+\mypara{Targeting kernel data}{ {Kernel data is a high-value target to an unprivileged attacker.} Both Spechammer (kernel exploit)~\cite{tobahspechammer} and GadgetHammer~\cite{YTobah2024gogogadget} primarily target kernel stack variables to leak kernel data.
+Their major difference is: Spechammer~\cite{tobahspechammer} uses rowhammer to modify attacker-controlled offset shared with the kernel for Spectre gadgets, thus discovering more Spectre gadgets and reviving Spectre attacks.
+For GadgetHammer~\cite{YTobah2024gogogadget}, it looks for gadgets of a particular code pattern, i.e., kernel code using nested pointer dereferences to return benign data to the user space.
+By flipping the pointers, arbitrary kernel data can be leaked. }

+\mypara{Targeting KASLR} Kernel Address Space Layout Randomization (KASLR) is a Linux kernel feature that randomizes the base address of kernel's \texttt{text} segment to defend against code-reuse attacks.
+Particularly, the base address can have 512 possibilities every time the kernel boots up.
+While there have been many attacks that can leak KASLR (e.g., Prefetch~\cite{gruss2016prefetch}), HammerScope~\cite{cohen2022hammerscope} exploits rowhammer as a side channel to leak the run-time base address.
+Its key observation is that higher DRAM power consumption will increase the hammer count that is required to flip a bit.

-\mypara{Targeting DNN model} As training a model is resource-intensive and the relevant training data is sensitive., how to protect intellectual property of a DNN model on both server and mobile platforms has attracted a great deal of attention from security researchers.
-Similar to RAMBleed, DeepSteal~\cite{rakin2021deepsteal} also uses the rowhammer bit flip as a read primitive and they are the first to leak weights from a target DNN model through this primitive.
+\mypara{Targeting DNN model} As training a model is resource-intensive and the relevant training data is sensitive, how to protect intellectual property of a DNN model on both server and mobile platforms has attracted much attention from security researchers.
+Similar to RAMBleed, DeepSteal~\cite{rakin2021deepsteal} uses the rowhammer bit flip as a read primitive and they leak weights from a target DNN model through this primitive.